 There is nothing for me!
 I am left empty, feeling like a used rag.”

-this man is no longer “one flesh with his wife.”
+Dear Brothers this man is no longer “one flesh with his wife.”

 What this lady describes we might call something like “ the prostitute syndrome.”

 Prostitutes focus on quick sex acts which leaves men completely unfulfilled and is a vulgar degrading of God’s female creation.